Nonamenable subforests of multi-ended quasi-pmp graphs: Introduction

 \subsection{Organization}

 The rest of the paper organized as follows.
 In \cref{sec:prelim} we discuss preliminaries.
 In \cref{sec:MF} we present the construction of the maximal forest in Borel setting and prove \cref{intro:witnessing_nonamenability}. \cref{sec:MFperc} reviews the significance of random spanning forests in percolation theory and presents our construction in the context of this theory.
-Finally, in \cref{sec:appl} we present applications of our main results on concrete examples.
+Finally, in \cref{sec:appl} we present the cluster graphing construction and applications of our main results on concrete examples.